 I’m a writer and inquirer with a passion for radical honesty.
-As a poet & reporter, I'm most interested in stories of immigration, diaspora culture, and intersectional women’s rights.
+As a poet & reporter, I'm most interested in topics of mental health & addiction, diaspora culture, the arts, and gender & sexuality.

 Originally from India, I graduated from the University of Washington (Seattle) in December 2016, and am currently pursuing my M.S. at Columbia University's Graduate School of Journalism.
 I have a B.A. in English (Creative Writing) and a double minor in Philosophy and Gender, Women & Sexuality Studies.
 Before college, I lived in Cameroon (Yaounde), which is where I founded my first creative-literary journal and learned to order pizza in French.

 I've worked in corporate marketing, public and media relations, communications, journalism, and publishing.
 I was also a barista for several years, and can make a mean cup of coffee.